evgeniygrim/valheim-server-wep-companion/Readme.md

 ### Description
-Web application for monitoring the state of personal Valheim server.
+Web application for monitoring the state of private Valheim server.

 The implication is to check the server state from the docker contenter.